bdbenton1123/portfolio_blog/README.md

 3. Install Django (Django 4.1.1)
 3. Activate environment
 4. Make migrations for database models for each app (folder) in project
-5. Migrate models into database
+5. Migrate models into database file
 6. Run server